 His fanged mutation, technically classed as a rat/monkey hybrid, is a real treat, de la Rosa cropping up in the unlikeliest of places with a genuine creepy menace.
-Yet greater stardom beckoned, cast in the doomed Richard Stanley retelling of The Island of Dr. Moreau.
-The acting behemoth, Marlon Brando, became somewhat obsessed with de la Rosa, insisting his role was greatly expanded and goading him into making sexual advances towards female members of cast and crew.
+Yet greater stardom beckoned, cast in the doomed Richard Stanley retelling of The Island of Doctor Moreau.
+The acting behemoth, Marlon Brando, became somewhat obsessed with de la Rosa, insisting his role was greatly expanded.

 Whilst the H.G.
 Wells film did not lead to further screen success, he became an adopted mascot by the Boston Red Sox baseball team and de la Rosa earned a comfortable living in circuses across South America, leaving a wife and child on his death in 2006.

 Zelda Rubinstein was something of a late-comer to the world of entertainment, not venturing into the void until she was in her late 40’s.
 At 4’3” and with a distinctive, high-pitched voice, roles did not necessarily jump out at her, though her first job as a voice-over artist on The Flintstones cartoon did however, give her the confidence to leave her job as a blood bank technician and become a performer full-time.